amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 title:  "Java Pitfalls"
 date:   2019-12-29 17:52:52 +0530
 categories: Java-Pitfalls Java  Java-Mistakes
+tags: Java JavaPitfalls Java Mistakes
 ---
 Java is an [extensively](https://www.tiobe.com/tiobe-index/java/) used programming language over last two decades and it is likely to stay relevant at least for some more, because a huge number of commercial and open source projects has been using it.
-This article will try to point out some of the things that beginners/intermediate level programmers need to be aware of while working with Java.
+This article will point out some of the things that beginners/intermediate level programmers need to be aware of while working with Java.
 Some of them are straight out obvious while few of them would be subject to personal preferences.

 ## Common coding mistakes
 Let’s go over some common coding mistakes that Java programmers make.